victorjonsson/AzureKeyVaultConfigProvider/README.md

 }
 ```

 Isn't that nice and clean looking?
-Having to repeat the key vault url is no major problem.
+Having to repeat the key vault url is of course no major problem.
 But it becomes tidious to manage when having a lot of secrets and the url to the vault changes.